gitterHQ/sidecar/README.md

 });
 ```

-## Change position of sidecar
+## Change position of sidecar button.
 ```css
 .gitter-open-chat-button {
   right: 250px;
 }
 ```
-This will move the sidecar to the right.
+This will move the sidecar button to the right.

 # [API](https://github.com/gitterHQ/sidecar/blob/master/API.md)